cuppajoey/motley-fool-challenge/README.md

 ## Installing the theme

+For best results, I recommend installing the theme in these steps:
-- Clone this repo into the themes folder of your Wordpress installation
+1. Clone this repo into the themes folder of your Wordpress installation
-- Activate the theme in your Dashboard
+2. Activate the theme in your Dashboard
-- Import the sample content backup. *My import includes extra fake posts to test the pagination*.
+3. Import the sample content from ./import/sample-content.xml *My import includes extra fake posts to test the pagination*.
-- Define your API key in the wp-config.php folder. *See API Key Requirement below*.
+4. Define your API key in the wp-config.php folder. *See API Key Requirement below*.

 ## API Key Requirements